mathematicw/Autonomys-Governance/README.md

 The simple version (where results are saved in consensus layer) is moved to votebot-simple directory.

-## Below is detailed description of the bot functioning
+## Below is detailed description of the bot algorithm

 **Bot's Slash Commands**: